7- Stalemate is not an option

 Example of a stalemate (under the rules of standard chess):

-Black plays the knight to e3 and white is now in check.
-White, who can no longer win this game, plays Kc1.
+Black plays the knight to b3 and white is now in check.
+White, who can no longer win this game, plays Kd1.
 Black must now play the bishop in order to save it but no matter where they play, white no longer has any legal moves.
 In spite of black’s clear superiority, standard chess declares that this game is a draw.

 Unfortunately, the new rule would have another consequence and this time no doubt unintended.
 Due to the way knights move around the board, it so happens that two knights can force a stalemate but not a checkmate.
 From the early days of chess when stalemate was not a consideration, and also later when a stalemate was a win, two knights could win the game.
 But following the introduction of the new rule, that was no longer the case.
 In spite of being a clear superiority, a two-knight ending was usually a draw, something the American master Edmar Mednis once called “one of the great injustices of chess.”

-Although a simple mate is a win in Chess 99, an endgame with a king and a single pawn versus a lone king will always be a draw since promotions are limited to bishops and knights and neither one can force a mate.
+Although a simple mate is a win in Chess 99, an endgame with a king and a single pawn versus a lone king should be a draw since promotions are limited to bishops and knights and neither one can, except in unusual situations, force a mate.
 The inferior side need not stop the pawn from promoting and can easily avoid a mate situation thereafter.
 An extra pawn in Chess 99 is actually less of an advantage than it is in standard chess.